 bridge-ledto control the built-in LED of newer WiFi bridges.

-off.
-If turned on, the group is faded out before being turned off.
+(boolean)(Optional)Fade behavior.
+If turned on (true), the group is faded out before being turned off.
 This makes for a more pleasing transition at the expense of wall switch usability since the light will turn back on at the lowest brightness if it is power cycled.

 LimitlessLED has a